25natan/surveyApp/README.md

 2. Download this project and unzip it, then move it under the webapps folder in apache home.
 3. Start apache server.
 You can do it by running startup.sh (for bash) or startup.bat (for cmd), both under bin folder in apache home.
 4. Go to your browser and go to http://localhost:8080/surveyApp/index.html and see the survey page.
+5. You can also vote or get survey data via api:
+     - Getting data - GET request to http://localhost:8080/surveyApp/api/survey/
+     - Voting - POST data with json of the form {"vote": "some-option"} to http://localhost:8080/surveyApp/api/survey/